 • Define the roles and responsibilities internally at PECB in dealing with unacceptable behavior

-• Informing external stakeholders of how unacceptable behavior will be managed by PECB
+• Inform external stakeholders of how unacceptable behavior will be managed by PECB

 2. Scope